hackerESQ/laravel-settings/README.md

 ## Installation
-This package can be used in Laravel 8.0+ and 9.0+.
+This package can be used in Laravel 8.0+.

 You can install the package via composer: